graphql/graphql-over-http/INTERESTED_DEVELOPERS.md

 This list helps us keep track people that are interested in taking decisions of the specification of GraphQL over HTTP.

-If you want to be listed here, open a PR with your information, just order yourself by name.
+If you want to be listed here, open a PR with your information, just order yourself by username.

 * @abernix